yiisoft-contrib/ircbot/README.md

 (You can use octothorpe or period instead of paamayim nekudotayim.)

-When searching for a member, the bot will find only types that define the member, not those that inherit it.
-(There would be too many matches otherwise.)
-So if your search specifies both type and member names then only matching types defining (not inheriting) the member are found.
+When searching for a member, unless a type name is included in teh keyword, the bot will find only types that define the member, not those that inherit it.
+There would be too many matches otherwise.